piotr-yuxuan/walter-ci/doc/Development notes.md

 Shall we try to use #!/usr/bin/env bb as a shebang?

 To push tags, commits, and so on, see: git push --atomic

+Some real work should be undertaken to find the precise meaning of work, task, run, job, step.